-The Body Ecology Diet Grains: Quinoa, Amaranth, Millet, and Buckwheat with Recipe Ideas
+The Body Ecology Diet Gluten Free Options to Grains: Quinoa, Amaranth, Millet, and Buckwheat

-The gluten free “grains” of the BED are becoming more readily available, and increasingly appear in recipes, particularly vegan recipes, largely due to their high nutrient content.
+The gluten free “grains” of the BED are readily available compared to when I first bought my BED book.
+They increasingly appear in recipes, particularly vegan recipes, largely due to their high nutrient content.
 If properly prepared, these grains are very easy on the digestive tract.
 Two of them are high in protein, and ideal for having a “vegetarian night”, for a nutritious meal without the cholesterol.

 Soaking and Sprouting Nuts and Seeds